Whampoa Garden

 Whampoa Garden (黃埔花園 (wong4 bou3 faa1 jyun4)) is the largest private housing estate in Hung Hom, Kowloon, Hong Kong.
 It was built on the site of the former Whampoa Dockyards by Hutchison Whampoa Property.
 The urban design of the estate incorporates concepts inspired by the Garden city movement and was completed in 1991.

 Features

 The estate covers 19 hectares and consists of 12 complexes.
-Ten are residential/commercial mixed use, with a total of 88 16-storey residential high-rise towers.
+Ten are residential/commercial mixed use, with a total of 88 residential high-rise towers (16-storey).
 The other two are solely commercial use.
 There was a height restriction on the buildings due to its proximity to the Kai Tak Airport at the time.
 It includes eight shopping arcades, three supermarkets, a cinema, hundreds of restaurants and shops, a karaoke, five primary schools, mini-parks and two public transport interchange.
-Most notable shops include Sushiro, AEON (Japanese department store), Sukiya, Wonderland Superstore.

 There are 10,431 flats, ranging from 351 to 1110 ft2, in the 88 residential towers.